 UHS Primary Care Appointments Line: 410-955-3250

-For all new patient medical appointments, please call the general center number at 410-955-3250 during our regular hours (8 a.m. to 5 p.m).
-If you already have established care with a UHS primary care provider, please call your provider’s number directly.
+For all medical appointments, please call the general center number at 410-955-3250 during our regular hours (8 a.m. to 5 p.m.
+Monday, Tuesday, Thursday, and Friday and 1 p.m. to 5 p.m. on Wednesday; closed daily from 12 p.m. to 1 p.m. for lunch).
 For any urgent primary care medical concerns after hours or on the weekend, please call our main number at 410-955-3250 and stay on the line to be connected with our nurse triage service.